CharlieWarly/CharlieWarly.github.io/_posts/2024-09-02-first-post.md

 3. While that sauce is working its charm, toast those walnuts in another pan.
 Crush them up when they’re nice and toasty.
 Chop your basil leaves, zest that lemon like a boss, and juice half of it.
 Grate your cheese until your arm gets tired (or not).

-4. Remove the steams from the sauce.
+4. Remove the stems from the sauce.
 Now, throw the gnocchi into the sauce and give it a good mix.
 Serve it up in your fanciest dish, and top it with those crushed walnuts, chopped basil, a sprinkle of lemon zest, a splash of lemon juice, and grated cheese.

 Voilà !
 Dig in and enjoy this masterpiece!